dansmith65/FileMaker-EasySync/README.md

 For details on how to demo and use EasyDeploy in your own solution, please see the Documentation area of the [EasySync Web site](http://fmeasysync.com).

 ## Support

 For technical support, please visit our [forum on FMForums](http://fmforums.com/forum/forum/194-fm-easysync/) or [Consultants Directory](http://timdietrich.me/fmeasyconsultants/).

+## Contributing

+Contributions to this project are encouraged.
+If you've used FMEasySync and made improvements to it see [CONTRIBUTING.md](CONTRIBUTING.md) for information on how you can contribute.